Crow Wing Power awards scholarships each year to outstanding students served by the Cooperative.

 - 3 seniors from area high schools received $1,000 each (on-line drawing);

 - 2 students attending lineworker school received $1,000 each.

-If you enjoy working outdoors and problem-solving with both your head and your hands, this may be the career for you.
+If you enjoy working outdoors and using your head and your hands to problem-solve, this may be the career for you.
 An electrical line worker performs many different tasks, including climbing poles or operating aerial lift devices to work on overhead lines 25 to 200 feet above the ground, erecting substations, or digging trenches to string underground electric cable.

 Scholarships provided by Crow Wing Power are available for students pursuing a career in line work and attending M-State Wadena, Minnesota West and Community Technical College, or Dakota County Technical College.